TRiO Student Support Services (SSS)

 - Assistance in course selection

-TRiO-Student Support Services offers free academic support services to students enrolled at UT Arlington.
+TRIO Student Support Services offers free academic support services to students enrolled at UT Arlington.
 Participants must be a U.S. citizen or permanent resident who meet eligibility requirements; priority is given to students who meet any two of the following:

-First generation college student: This means that neither of your parents (or guardians) have completed a 4-year college degree.
+- First-generation student: This means that neither of your parents (or guardians) have completed a 4-year college degree.

-Individual with a disability: SSS program staff will confirm registration with the UT Arlington Student Access and Resource Center.
+- Student with a disability: SSS program staff will confirm registration with the UT Arlington Student Access and Resource Center.

 You can sign up for our services by visiting our office in Ransom Hall, Suite 206 to fill out an application, or request one by email at firstname.lastname@example.org.
 All new applicants are interviewed by program staff.
 If you have questions about the program, please email us, or call us at 817-272-3684.

 To receive the most benefits from program services it is recommended that new participants sign up at the beginning of a semester.
-The program may admit students year-round, however, it is strongly recommended that students enroll with the first four weeks of the semester.
+The program may admit students year-round, however, it is strongly recommended that students enroll within the first four weeks of the semester.